 Maintaining soil health

 A first step is to avoid regular use of synthetic chemicals that irritate or even destroy many soil inhabitants.
 And be extremely careful in their use – for instance, it’s better to use just two or three slug pellets under something like a piece of wood, then retrieve and bin the poisoned slugs.
-A second step is to avoid cultivating soil as far as possible (see Charles’ first soil feature).
+A second step is to avoid cultivating soil as far as possible.
 Thirdly, most positively, we can increase soil life by adding organic matter to the surface, keeping the most finely decomposed compost for plots where vegetables are grown.
 Adopting all three of these practices together is self-reinforcing.
 Not digging soil, for example, will lead to a more healthy soil population and more vibrant plants.
 Your plants then require less chemical assistance to keep disease at bay, especially when they are well adapted to your type of soil, location and climate.

 Buying compost and manure